CANCELED - Virtual Community Day

 We're highly disappointed to announce that we have decided to cancel this year's Community Day.
 If you'd like to join us for a deeper experience of learning and connecting, take a look at the SPI courses we are offering in February.

 Join us for an engaging training and workshop series that aims to enhance your facilitation, peacebuilding and organizational tools for your work in the community.
 For the safety of all we have decided to move this online.
 A link to the event will be sent out to those registered closer to the date.

-Short trainings offered in workshop format will serve as an introduction to several courses that will be offered at the 2020 Summer Peacebuilding Institute.
+Short trainings offered in workshop format will serve as an introduction to several courses that will be offered at the 2022 Summer Peacebuilding Institute.

-SPI Community Day is modeled after the Summer Peacebuilding Institute which is held on campus every May and June.
+Community Day is modeled after the Summer Peacebuilding Institute which is held on campus every May and June.

-- Two 90 minute workshop sessions
+- Two 90-minute workshop sessions

 - Waiver code for the $50 SPI application fee